haarlems/forensics/chapters/chapter-01-digital-forensics/05-memory-analysis/reading/README.md

 The main focus of memory analysis is finding malicious processes or executables to extract and examine further.

+## Prerequisites

+- a unix forensic vm with
+  - volatility3
+  - nice to have but not mandatory
+    - volatility2

 ## Memory artifacts

 - network connections